-Air Miles for Free Flights with United Airlines
+Best Air Miles Credit Card for Free Flights with United Airlines

 Similar to American Airlines, United has its Saver Award, which can be used for flying anywhere on United, United Express, and MileagePlus airline partners.
 One-way domestic flights cost anywhere from 10,000 to 50,000 points.

 Here’s a screen grab from United’s site, based on flights within the U.S. and Canada:

 Saver Awards may require less points than their Everyday Awards.
 But again, it might be harder to find flights due to high demand.
 There are typically more seats available using Everyday Awards.
 You can see the best United Airlines credit cards here.